varuaaa/uiuniversity/README.md

-Hey, this is a new university website for students!
+Hey, this is a new university website for student